alleyinteractive/apple-news/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Bugfix: Adds check for some 5.0.0+ functions before attempting to execute.
+* Bugfix: Adds fallback and additional checks for sidebarPlugin retrieval of post meta.
+* Bugfix: Only makes REST request for post save when Gutenberg is enabled.
+* Enhancement: Enqueues block editor scripts with `enqueue_block_editor_assets`.

 = 2.0.1 =
 * Bugfix: Including the built pluginSidebar.js files with the WordPress.org distribution which were erroneously left off.